Nine Feng Shui Life Areas

 and the number six.

-It is very important to set a clear intention.
+It is paramount to set a clear intention.

 Visualize (picture) yourSelf employed: